-The cultural and economic importance of the Atlantic salmon fishery is recognized by the Province of Nova Scotia.
+The cultural and economic importance of the Atlantic salmon fisherv is recognized by the Province of Nova Scotia.
 The Inland Fisheries Division's Atlantic Salmon Enhancement Program was developed in 2006.
 This program involves on-going consultation with the Department of Fisheries and Oceans and other stakeholders around the Province.
 The objective of the program is to provide increased opportunities to angle Atlantic salmon.
 The rivers selected have salmon populations which are relatively stable but could benefit from additional enhancement.
-The Department relies heavily on the assistance from volunteer groups (NSSA affiliates, river associations, watershed stewardship organizations, etc.) to provide help with broodstock collection, stocking juvenile salmon and to provide local traditional knowledge.
+The Department relies heavily on the assistance from volunteer groups (NSSA affiliates, river associations, watershed stewardship organizations, etc.) to help with broodstock collection, stocking juvenile salmon and to provide local traditional knowledge.

-Since the first broodstock collections of 2006. ten rivers have had their populations enhanced with fry, parr or smolt from the Fraser's Mills or Margaree fish hatcheries.
+Since the first broodstock collections of 2006, eight rivers have had their populations enhanced with fry, parr or smolt from the Fraser's Mills or Margaree fish hatcheries.
 The rivers are: Baddeck River, Graham's River (Inverness Co.), Mabou River, Margaree River, Middle River (Cape Breton), River Philip, St. Francis Harbour River, West River (Antigonish), West River (Pictou), and Waugh's River.
-Hatchery enhancement is a critical factor in maintaining an open catch and release fall season on the Baddeck and Middle Rivers.
-In the fall of 2019, eggs were obtained from wild broodstock collected from Baddeck River, Middle River, Margaree River, Mabou River and West River Antigonish.
-In West River Sheet Harbour, in the fall of 2019, a small number of adult salmon, reared from wild-caught smolt, by Dalhousie

-University (Truro), were released, as part of a larger project, attempting to restore the river's wild Atlantic salmon population.
+Hatchery enhancement is an important consideration in maintaining an open catch and release fall season on the Baddeck and Middle Rivers.
+In the fall of 2021, eggs were obtained from wild broodstock collected from Baddeck River, Margaree River, Middle River, Waughs River and West River Antigonish.
+In West River Sheet Harbour, in the fall of 2021, a small number of adult salmon, reared from wild-caught smolt, by Dalhousie University (Truro), were released, as part of a larger project, attempting to restore the river's wild Atlantic salmon population.

-For information on any of the above programs, including weekly stocking updates during the spring season, visit our website: www.novascotia.ca/fish/sportfishing or contact Nova Scotia Department of Fisheries and Aquaculture, Inland Fisheries Division at (902) 485-5056.
+For information on any of the above programs, visit our website: www.novascotia.ca/fish/sportfishing or contact Nova Scotia Department of Fisheries and Aquaculture, Inland Fisheries Division at (902) 485-5056.